Details of adult social care during the Coronavirus outbreak.

 Frequently asked questions

 We have received lots of questions over recent weeks about our response to the pandemic.
-We have written a set of Frequently Asked Questions, with responses.
-This is attached below.
+You can View frequently asked questions (pdf / 554 KB) about our services.